-At this time of year, assuming you’re in the Northern Hemisphere, you can easily find the legendary Big Dipper asterism, called The Plough by our friends in the UK, now high in the north during the evening hours.
+Tonight, assuming you’re in the Northern Hemisphere, you can easily find the legendary Big Dipper asterism, called The Plough by our friends in the U.K. or The Wagon throughout much of Europe.
+This familiar star pattern is high in the north at nightfall in the month of June.

-It’s one of the most familiar star patterns in the sky because its shape really resembles a dipper.
+You can find the Big Dipper easily because its shape really resembles a dipper.

 Less familiar – and tougher to find – is the Little Dipper.
-Here’s how you can find it.
+Here’s how you can find it from northerly latitudes.

 First, locate the Big Dipper in the northern sky during the evening hours.
 Notice that the Big Dipper has two parts: a bowl and a handle.
 See the two outer stars in the bowl?
 They’re known as The Pointers because they point to the North Star, which is also known as Polaris.